Charles Péguy: Influence

 During the Second World War both supporters and opponents of Vichy France cited Péguy.
-Edmond Michelet was the first of many members of the French Resistance to quote Péguy; de Gaulle, familiar with Péguy's writing, quoted him a 1942 speech.
+Edmond Michelet was the first of many members of the French Resistance to quote Péguy; de Gaulle, familiar with Péguy's writing, quoted him in a 1942 speech.
 Those who opposed Vichy's anti-Semitism laws often cited him.
 By contrast, Robert Brasillach praised Péguy as a "French National Socialist", and Péguy's sons Pierre and Marcel wrote that their father was an inspiration for Vichy's National Revolution ideology and "above all, a racist".
 It has been written that Péguy would likely have been horrified by his future influence on fascism.

-The English novelist Graham Greene alluded to Péguy in Brighton Rock, while The Heart of the Matter has as its epigraph a quotation from Péguy.
+The English novelist Graham Greene alluded to Péguy in Brighton Rock (1938), while The Heart of the Matter (1948) has as its epigraph a quotation from Péguy.
 In The Lawless Roads Greene refers to Péguy "challenging God in the cause of the damned".

-The Swiss theologian Hans Urs von Balthasar, in the course of describing the history of art as an ongoing, sometimes more and sometimes less successful approximation of God's creativeness, noted that Péguy's Eve was a "theological redemption of the project of Proust", meaning that where Proust was gifted with memory and charity, the Eve of Péguy – not necessarily Péguy himself – was gifted with memory, charity, and direct knowledge of the redemption of God.
+The Swiss theologian Hans Urs von Balthasar, in the course of describing the history of art as a sometimes more and sometimes less successful approximation of God's creativeness, noted that Péguy's Eve was a "theological redemption of the project of Proust", meaning that where Proust had memory and charity, the Eve of Péguy – not necessarily Péguy – had memory, charity and knowledge of the redemption of God.

+The cultural anthropologist Ernest Becker described Péguy's religious conversion as an "authentic rebirth [that] is a real ejection from paradise[.] [...]
+It takes men of granite, men who were automatically powerful, 'secure in their drivenness' [...] and it makes them tremble, makes them cry–as Péguy stood on the platforms of Parisian busses with hot tears rolling down his cheeks while he mumbled prayers."

 English poet Geoffrey Hill published a book-length poem in 1983 in homage to Péguy, entitled The Mystery of the Charity of Charles Péguy.

-Famous quotations

-"The world has changed more in the last 30 years [since 1909] than in all the time since Jesus Christ."

-"The sinner is at the very heart of Christianity.
-Nobody is so competent as the sinner in matters of Christianity.
-Nobody, except the saint."
-This is the epigraph to Graham Greene's novel The Heart of the Matter (1948).